jmbtutor/command-line-talk-2018-07/command-line-talk.md

 ## Running a command in multiple directories

+To run the same command in multiple directories, you can use a `for` loop.
+The following will run `npm install` in `dir1`, `dir2` and `dir3`:

+    for dir in dir1 dir2 dir3; do (cd "$dir" && npm install); done

+If you want to run a command in all directories directly under the current directory, you can use the `*` glob to match everything (note that this will not catch hidden directories):

+    for dir in *; do (cd "$dir" && npm install); done

 ## Environment variables

 Environment variables provide a simple way to pass data to an application.